An Intro into the World of Business Relationship Management, Part 1: What is a BRM, a BRMP, and the BRM Institute?

-Welcome to our first blog on BRM.
-This is the first in a series of four blogs in which we will introduce you to the new world of Business Relationship Management, the role of the Business Relationship Manager, its corresponding certification, the value BRMs bring to the organization, and how to move into a BRM role as the next step of your career journey.
+Welcome to the first in a series of four blogs in which we will introduce you to the world of Business Relationship Management, the role of the Business Relationship Manager, its corresponding certification, the value BRMs bring to the organization, and how to move into a BRM role as the next step of your career journey.
 In today’s blog, we will take a few minutes to introduce you to BRM, look at some key terms that surround the BRM world, and some suggested next steps.

-Experienced senior business analysts and program/project managers are in a prime position to fulfill this new BRM role.
-PMs and BAs often need to create productive connections between the business and the service provider departments.
-They also help orchestrate key resources and capabilities needed to drive business value, facilitate a working relationship between parties, get the business to understand and value the technology in order to maximize their use, and get the service provider to understand the business needs.
+Experienced business analysts and program/project managers may move to a BRM role or utilize the BRM competencies in their work.
+PMs and BAs often need to create productive connections between the business and the service provider.
+They also help orchestrate key resources and capabilities needed to drive business value through projects and programs, facilitate working relationship between parties, get the business to understand and value the technology to maximize its use, and get the service provider to understand the business needs.
 Really good senior BAs and PMs take a strategic view of the organization to maximize value and realize benefits.
 These are the exact same skills needed by a BRM.

 What is BRMP®?

-Just like the PMP, PMI-PBA, and CBAP/CCBA, the BRM also has a professional certification.
-The BRMP is the newest, hottest certification to hit the market.
+Just like the other professional certifications, the BRM also has a professional certification from the BRM Institute.
+The BRMP is one of the newest certifications to hit the market.
 The BRMP stands for Business Relationship Management Professional.
 It is the first level of certification for Business Relationship Managers.
 This certification is designed to provide those in a BRM role or those looking to move into a BRM role with the foundational knowledge they need to be successful.
 The foundational knowledge is captured in the BRMBOK (BRM Body of Knowledge).
-The BRMBOK can be downloaded for free as a member of BRMI (Business Relationship Management Institute) or ordered on Amazon in paperback or eBook.
+The BRMBOK can be downloaded for free as a member of BRM Institute (Business Relationship Management Institute) or ordered on Amazon in paperback or eBook.

-To further promote and develop Business Relationship Managers around the world, the Business Relationship Management Institute (BRMI) was created.
-BRMI is a non-profit corporation that serves the Business Relationship Management professional community by providing membership, certification, and professional development to help maximize Business Relationship Management capability in organizations.
-BRMI is the go-to source of up-to-date BRM knowledge and leading practices and the forum to exchange ideas with other practitioners in the field.
+To further promote and develop Business Relationship Managers around the world, the Business Relationship Management Institute (BRM Institute) was created.
+BRM Institute is a non-profit corporation that serves the Business Relationship Management professional community by providing membership, certification, and professional development to help maximize Business Relationship Management capability in organizations.
+BRM Institute is the go-to source of up-to-date BRM knowledge and leading practices and the forum to exchange ideas with other practitioners in the field.

 Our upcoming blogs will go into depth on what a BRM is and does, provide more information about the BRMP, how to become a BRM, and the value the BRM brings to an organization.
 In the meantime, check out the following sites for more information:

-- Business Relationship Management Institute’s (BRMI) website to become a member: https://brm.institute
+- Business Relationship Management Institute’s (BRM Institute) website to become a member: https://brm.institute